-The main finding from this study is that year-to-year changes in the FC seasonality (represented as FCt) are mainly (at least 50%) driven by westward propagating signals originating in the eastern North Atlantic 4—7 years before.
+The main finding from this study is that year-to-year changes in the FC seasonality (represented as FCt) are largely (at least 50%) modulated by westward propagating signals originating in the eastern North Atlantic 4—7 years before.
 These westward propagating signals travel through the North Atlantic conserving their spectral characteristics, leading to changes in the FC transport upon their arrival at the western boundary.
 The rationale behind this mechanism is that westward propagating perturbations in the free-surface cause changes in the cross-stream pressure gradient at the FC and adjustments in the geostrophic transport once the perturbations reach the western boundary.
 Westward propagating signals, or perturbations in the free-surface, were identified using altimetry-derived SHA data filtered from the transient seasonal band (SHAt), which corresponds to the dominant component of SHA variability (42% of total variance) in the proximity of the western boundary region in the North Atlantic.
 An analysis using coastal SHAt time-series between 25°N—42°N showed that integrated changes in sea-level in the U.S. coast and Bahamas account for up to 50% of the FCt variability, indicating that seasonal adjustments in the FC transport can occur when westward propagating signals reach the western boundary.
 Physically, the evaluation of integrated sea-level changes along the coast provides a robust way of accounting for components of the sea-level variability at the coast that may be partially masked at their individual locations by coastal effects (e.g. due to bottom topography).
 The importance of these findings lies in the fact that seasonal changes in FC transport correspond to an important component of the MOC and MHT seasonal variability.

 Another important finding from this study was to report the existence of key locations along the U.S. east coast where changes in sea-level included relevant ‘predictors’ of the FCt seasonal variability.
 These key locations coincided with important features along the east coast of the U.S., namely: (a) the northward edge of the Bahamas archipelago at 27.5°N; (b) the location of Cape Hatteras at 35.5°N; and (c) the location of Cape Cod at 41.6°N. We conclude that specific components of sea-level variability, such as those coming from the Gulf Stream, may be confined to narrow latitude bands possibly due to sharp changes in coastline orientation at Cape Hatteras and Cape Cod.
 More importantly, the areas where little additional information is added to help better predict the FCt means that in these three distinct regions the variability is consistent, meaning there are three distinct dynamical regimes along the east coast (between 25° and 42°N).

-Finally, the average annual cycle and the transient seasonal component of the FC seasonal cycle are linked to transport changes with ranges of 3 Sv and 8 Sv, respectively, which potentially explains the previously reported year-to-year changes in the FC annual cycle [Baringer and Larsen, 2001; Meinen et al., 2010].
+It has been shown that the average annual cycle and the transient seasonal component of the FC seasonal cycle are linked to transport changes with ranges of 3 Sv and 8 Sv, respectively, which potentially explains the previously reported year-to-year changes in the FC annual cycle [Baringer and Larsen, 2001; Meinen et al., 2010].
 Constructive (destructive) interactions between these two components may potentially explain the amplification (weakening) of the FC annual cycle previously reported for 1982—1990 (1991—1998) by Baringer and Larsen [2001].